Tooth Fairy 2: Plot

-During this time, he is beginning to make improvements at the after school program, helping them raise money for new supplies.
-Brooke is starting to warm up to him, and tells him she is happy with what he has done.
-The couple go wedding cake testing where Larry, unlike Bo who shows up to get her away from Larry, remembers Brooke is allergic to strawberries and likes orange buttercream which impresses her.
-He then offers to go out and buy the supplies with the money they made, in hopes to impress Brooke further.
+During this time, he is beginning to make improvements at the after-school program, helping them raise money for new supplies.
+Brooke is starting to warm up to him and tells him she is happy with what he has done.
+The couple goes wedding cake testing, where Larry, unlike Bo, who shows up to get her away from Larry, remembers Brooke is allergic to strawberries and likes orange buttercream, which impresses her.
+He then offers to go out and buy the supplies with the money they made, in hopes of impressing Brooke further.

 Shortly after Larry collects the supplies for the program, he turns into the Tooth Fairy and is forced to serve his duties.
 While he is collecting a tooth, Bo steals the supplies, in order to make Larry look bad.
 When Larry returns from collecting the tooth, he is shocked to find his car empty, and has to break the news to Brooke and the kids the next day.

 Feeling discouraged, Larry decides to quit his job as the Tooth Fairy and lose what he thought was his greatest memory.
 When he finds out that winning the Metro County Miracle wasn't his greatest memory, he is confused.
 He decides to reclaim his role as the Tooth Fairy, with little time to spare.

-After successfully collecting the remainder of the teeth, and restoring the children's beliefs in the Tooth Fairy, Larry finds out that his greatest memory was, in fact, one shared with Brooke.
-Larry decides to tell Brooke this, and when she asks Bo for his greatest memory she is disappointed finding it’s not about her.
+After successfully collecting the remainder of the teeth and restoring the children's beliefs in the Tooth Fairy, Larry finds out that his greatest memory was one shared with Brooke.
+Larry decides to tell Brooke this, and when she asks Bo for his greatest memory, she is disappointed to find it’s not about her and realizes what a self-absorbed man he truly is.
 She ends her engagement with Bo and rekindles her love with Larry.
-Bo confronts Larry at his trailer who vows payback but crashes into a table and gets amnesia powder dropped on him as Larry stars flying realizing Brooke loves him.
+Bo confronts Larry at his trailer; Bo vows payback but crashes into a table and gets amnesia powder dropped on him as Larry starts flying, realizing Brooke loves him.
 The film ends with Brooke and Larry married, living in a home together, expecting a child.
-Nyx appears asking Larry to fill in because the regional tooth fairy is sick which he accepts and flies off into the night to get the tooth.
+Nyx appears asking Larry to fill in because the regional tooth fairy is sick, which he accepts and flies off into the night to get the tooth.